Richard Gallagher in the Ophthalmologist newsletter:

 Rapid progress is being made on the environmental component too.
 Randomized clinical trials are underway to more precisely pin down the impact of sunlight, bright light, and/or outdoor exposure; some of these studies use wearable light sensors in place of questionnaires to capture data more rigorously.

 The ultimate goal will be to integrate the two streams of information, pinpointing unfavorable combinations of genetic predisposition and environmental factors that are particularly risky for the development of myopia.
 At that point, improved therapeutic options may come into focus.

 Commented by our GURU Neuro-Developmental F.C.O.V.D Dave cook: I liked the mention of variation between central and peripheral vision.
-When you look at a handheld book Smart phone, your central focus is at the distance of the page or screen, your peripheral vision is completely out of focus.
-The flat world of computer screen, TV, and Books all mismatch central and peripheral focus with our eyes relatively unmoving for prolonged periods of time.
+When you look at a handheld book Smartphone, your central focus is at the distance of the page or screen, your peripheral vision is completely out of focus.
+The flat world of the computer screen, TV, and Books all mismatch central and peripheral focus with our eyes relatively unmoving for prolonged periods of time.

 Copyright 2020.
 All Rights Reserved.
 Designed By: Upstore